Plastic Free Beach Day Essentials: A Comprehensive Guide (2026)

 Recycled polyester is still polyester.
 It sheds microfibers under UV, salt water, and friction the same way virgin polyester does, and some studies suggest the recycled fiber sheds slightly more because of shorter fiber lengths.
 Recycled polyester is a marginal improvement for landfill diversion, but it is not a microplastic solution.
 Tightly woven natural fibers are a better choice when possible.

 Use a mineral sunscreen with non nano zinc oxide as the only or primary active ingredient.
 Non nano matters at the beach because the larger particles cannot penetrate coral tissue, making them the safest choice for ocean and reef environments.
-Top picks include Raw Elements Face and Body SPF 30, Thinkbaby SPF 50+, and Earth Mama Baby SPF 40.
+Top picks include Raw Elements Face and Body SPF 30, Earth Mama Baby SPF 40 (best for kids), and Pipette SPF 50.
 For the full breakdown, see our mineral sunscreen guide.

 Foam boogie boards are made from expanded polystyrene (EPS), the same plastic as styrofoam.
 They shed visibly under UV and abrasion, and the broken fragments end up in the sand and the surf.
 Wooden alaia boards, hand shaped paipos, and recycled rubber bodyboards are lower plastic alternatives.
 For young kids, a simple kickboard or just body surfing usually does the job.